martylamb/boom/README.md

 ## Debug Mode

-If the environment variable or system property BOOM_DEBUG is "1", then certain behaviors are modified so support development (described here and there below).
+If the environment variable or system property `BOOM_DEBUG` is "1", then certain behaviors are modified so support development (described here and there below).

 ## Static Content

 Static content is automatically configured to load from the classpath under /static-content.
-For Maven projects, just put them into src/main/resources/static-content and it's all set up for you.
+For Maven projects, just put them into `src/main/resources/static-content` and it's all set up for you.
 When your jar is bundled and delivered, static content will automatically be packaged and included by Maven.

-**If running in Debug Mode**, then static content is instead automatically configured to load from the filesystem under src/main/resources/static-content.
+**If running in Debug Mode**, then static content is instead automatically configured to load from the filesystem under `src/main/resources/static-content`.
 This allows reloading of content from the filesystem during development without restarting your application.

 ## Templates

 You can use Spark's built-in template functionality, but Boom provides helpers for use with [DumbTemplates](https://github.com/martylamb/dumbtemplates).
 Template can be obtained from Boom via template(templateName).

-Behavior is similar to that for static content: templates are automatically configured to load from the classpath under /templates.
-For Maven projects, just put them into src/main/resources/templates and it's all set up for you.
+Behavior is similar to that for static content: templates are automatically configured to load from the classpath under `/templates`.
+For Maven projects, just put them into `src/main/resources/templates` and it's all set up for you.
 When your jar is bundled and delivered, templates will be automatically packaged and included by Maven.

-**If running in Debug Mode**, then templates are instead automatically configured to load from the filesystem under src/main/resources/templates.
+**If running in Debug Mode**, then templates are instead automatically configured to load from the filesystem under `src/main/resources/templates`.
 This allows reloading of templates from the filesystem during development without restarting your application.

+## Custom Error/Status Pages

+To customize the html returned on exceptions or halts, use [DumbTemplates](https://github.com/martylamb/dumbtemplates) in your classpath under `/templates/boom/status/CODE.html`, where CODE is the status code for which you are customizing the output.
+For example, for a custom Error 503 page, use `/templates/boom/status/503.html`.
+If no template is found, `/templates/boom/status/default.html` is then tried, so you can provide a general override if you like.
+Boom will place "status" and "body" values in the template context.

 ## TODO